Updates: AtGames News has been updated here.

 I’m no stranger to Retro-Gaming with Raspberry Pi’s (RetroPie, Batocera, Recalbox, etc.), Super Console X devices and other Single Board computers/consoles.
 I’ve used Raspberry Pi’s in 3 custom-built Arcade machines, designed custom Arcade Control Panels, etc. So why would I be interested in the Legends Ultimate?
 Below are my reasons:

-- Expandability – One of my main reasons for considering the ALU is expandability.
-I enjoy tinkering and building new gaming rigs.
-However, when a new Pi is released (i.e. going from Pi3b+ to Pi4) this often requires opening the cabinet, setting up new software, re-configuring controllers, tuning the image+theme+artwork, etc. With the ALU you have 300 built-in games, Arcadenet and the option of adding CoinOpsX.
-With CoinOpsX, you can simply follow the CoinOpsX Guide and install over 7.5k classic Arcade games without the need to connect anything more than a USB drive to the ALU.
+- Expandability – I enjoy tinkering and building new gaming rigs.
+However, when a new Raspberry Pi is released (i.e. going from Pi3b+ to Pi4) this often requires opening the cabinet, setting up new software, re-configuring controllers, tuning the image/theme/artwork, etc. With the ALU you have 300 built-in games, Arcadenet and the option of adding CoinOpsX.
+With CoinOpsX, you can simply follow the CoinOpsX Guide and install thousands of classic Arcade games without the need to connect anything more than a USB drive to the ALU.
 Should you want to add other systems such as a Pi4/Retro handheld, etc. all you have to do is connect the HDMI+OTG cable, press a button on the ALU and the ALU acts as a display and controller to the connected device.
 This makes the ALU an expandable gaming solution.